-The Conservation Commission is anticipated to undertake final review and action on the potential acquisition of the ± 232 acre two-parcel property, allocating up to \$355,000 from the Conservation Fund, at a public hearing on May 8, 2019.
-Staff will provide an update to the City Council following the action of the Conservation Commission.
+The Conservation Commission voted unanimously to recommend acquisition of the ± 232 acre two-parcel property, allocating up to \$240,575 from the Conservation Fund, at a public hearing on May 8, 2019.
 The Commission has taken steps towards the acquisition of the property to maintain, improve, protect, limit the future use of, and otherwise conserve and properly utilize this property as open space together with other land and water resources within the City.